 - Your Name Is a Song by J Thompkins-Bigelow

-Red: A Crayon's Story Activities & Resources
+Red: A Crayon's Story Activities and Resources

 I have created literacy graphic organizers for Red: A Crayon's Story.
 You can find them at my Teachers Pay Teachers store.
 There are many activities for each literacy area to differentiate depending on your student’s ability/age.
 They include activities for:

 - Problem and Solution

 - Inference and Prediction

 *Click on these links to discover book recommendations on these topics.

 Red: A Crayon's Story Activities and Links

 - Harper Collins: Red: A Crayon's Story Teacher’s Notes